-1. How are you able to shoot a marshmallow closer or further away?
-2. When the marshmallow goes as far as possible, how much d the elastic band stretch compared to when the marshmallow didn't go far?
-3. Where did the movement energy of the marshmallow come from?
+- 1. How are you able to shoot a marshmallow closer or further away? - Pulling the spoon down further will make the marshmallow shoot further. - 2.
+When the marshmallow goes as far as possible, how much did the elastic band stretch compared to when the marshmallow didn't go far? - The greater the stretch of the elastic band, the further the marshmallow went - 3.
+Where did the movement energy of the marshmallow come from? - Stored energy in stretched elastic